Mon Repos Conservation Park Bundaberg

 • staying off the sand dunes to protect turtle eggs during the marine turtle breeding season (15 October to 30 April) and fragile sand dunes from erosion.

-• Seasonal closure: From 15 October to 30 April, Mon Repos beach is closed to public access from 6pm to 6am for turtle conservation purposes.
+• Seasonal closure: From 15 October to 30 April, Mon Repos beach and adjacent Great Sandy Marine Park is closed to public access from 6pm to 6am for turtle conservation purposes.
 Read more about the Mon Repos Designated Area.

 Boating